David Faraci

 Claypath Deli

 As mentioned, IMO the best coffee in town.
+Also more laptop friendly than most.

 Flat White Café